 11. Lack of agility

 Tango music has four beats in each measure.
 The first and third beats are the downbeats, the second and fourth beats are the upbeats.
 One normally acts on the downbeats - the main step is on the first beat, the ancillary action is on the third beat, in the speed of doing two actions in each measure.
-However, it is often necessary to do two actions, such as taking a forward step and then immediately making a pivot, or stepping back and then immediately crossing one leg in front of the other, or taking a step and then immediately changing weight to the other foot, etc., on two consecutive beats - the main action is on the downbeat, the ancillary action is on the upbeat, in the speed of doing four actions in each measure.
+However, it is often necessary to do two actions, such as taking a forward step and then immediately making a pivot, or stepping back and then immediately crossing one leg in front of the other, or taking a step and then immediately changing weight to the other foot, on two consecutive beats - the main action is on the downbeat, the ancillary action is on the upbeat, in the speed of doing four actions in each measure.
 Sometimes the main action and the ancillary action even need to be completed on a single beat, such as one leg takes a step while the other leg does an embellishment, in the speed of doing eight actions in each measure.
 The ability to act swiftly is particularly important in the advanced level that involves very fast footwork.
-Skilled dancers are prepared for continuous actions and can move swiftly, ready at any moment for the next step, thus can dance at ease and have time to do adornments.
+Skilled dancers are prepared for continuous actions and can move swiftly, ready at any moment for the next step, thus can dance at ease and have time to do embellishments.
 Beginners, on the contrary, often are hesitant to act.
-Their movement is heavy, and they can only step on the downbeat but not on two successive beats, let alone taking two actions on the same beat.
+Their movement is heavy, and they can only step on the downbeat but not on two successive beats, let alone taking two actions on a single beat.

 12. Passivity